15 Expats Talk about Health Insurance and Healthcare in India

 When we asked about emergency services, members in India wrote:

 "Emergency services in India are provided by the government and private organizations.
 In the event of an emergency, one can call the national emergency number, 108, to request an ambulance.
 This number is toll-free and is available 24 hours a day, 7 days a week.
 The ambulance service is free of charge and is available in most parts of India.
 The ambulance will be dispatched to the location of the emergency and will be equipped with medical personnel and equipment.
-In some cases, the ambulance may also be accompanied by a police vehicle," remarked one expat in India.
+In some cases, the ambulance may also be accompanied by a police vehicle," mentioned one expat in India.

 Will I need to travel to see a specialist?

 "India is home to many cities and areas that provide a wide selection of medical specialists.
 The country has a large and highly established network of health care providers, making it easy to access quality care in cities such as Delhi, Mumbai, Bangalore, Hyderabad, and Chennai.
 Additionally, many of the smaller towns in India, such as Patna, Lucknow, Jaipur, and Pune, offer specialized medical care as well.
-The best cities to visit for specialist care are often those with the most established hospitals, such as the All India Institute of Medical Sciences (AIIMS) in Delhi and the Tata Memorial Hospital in Mumbai," commented one expat living in India.
+The best cities to visit for specialist care are often those with the most established hospitals, such as the All India Institute of Medical Sciences (AIIMS) in Delhi and the Tata Memorial Hospital in Mumbai," remarked one expat living in India.

 Are common prescription medications available in India?

 "Yes, common prescription medications are available in India.
 Many of the same medications that are available in other countries are also available in India, although the exact brands and formulations may vary.
 In addition, some medications that are not available in other countries may be available in India.
-Generally, prescription medications in India are available through pharmacies, although some may also be available through online retailers," remarked one expat living in India.
+Generally, prescription medications in India are available through pharmacies, although some may also be available through online retailers," remarked one expat in India.

 "Medicine costs are reasonable compared to US.
 Many pharmacies sell medications.
 May not get exact name brands as in USA but chemically equivalent medicines can be obtained.
 Most medications need Prescriptions.
-Many pharmacies do give out medicines if you tell them the local name," said one expat living in India.
+Many pharmacies do give out medicines if you tell them the local name," remarked one expat living in India.

 Do you have anything more to add about local medical facilities in India?

 "Medical facilities in India are generally reliable.
 There are many well-equipped hospitals in the larger cities, and the standard of care is generally good.
 Rural areas may have less advanced facilities, but overall, the quality of medical care in India is improving.
 Indian doctors are highly trained and there are many specialists, including some internationally renowned.
-The Indian healthcare sector is increasingly accessible to all, as the government works to reduce waiting times and offer affordable treatment," commented one expat living in India.
+The Indian healthcare sector is increasingly accessible to all, as the government works to reduce waiting times and offer affordable treatment," commented one expat who moved to India.

 As a foreigner living in India, will I have access to public healthcare?
 What is it like?